joshbegley/nyt-latest/README.md

 `The investor is raising money to start and build companies infused with artificial intelligence, then use them to buy more.`\
 https://nytimes.com/2025/04/29/business/dealbook/thrive-holdings-rollup-ai.html

-**Trump Administration Live Updates: White House Says it Plans to Ease Impact of Car Tariffs**\
+**Trump Administration Live Updates: White House Says It Plans to Ease Impact of Car Tariffs**\
 ``\
 https://nytimes.com/live/2025/04/29/us/trump-news